Can You Write-off Theft on Taxes? Not Anymore.

 If a taxpayer simply ‘lost’ the money, or loaned it to a family member or friend who did not pay back the funds, then these situations do not qualify.
 However, if the claimant ordered something off the internet, and did not receive the item or a refund, or if money was stolen directly from his bank account, then all of these situations qualify.
 In addition to what has been listed above, they would be considered ‘theft loss’.
 Pre-2018 tax reform, a taxpayer would have been able to write them off.

 The law has changed under the Trump administration, which in late 2017 passed into law the Tax Cuts and Jobs Act (TCJA).
-As of January 1, 2018, no longer can a taxpayer deduct theft on his taxes.
+As of January 1, 2018, no longer can a taxpayer deduct theft on his taxes, unless it was due to a federally declared disaster.

 It should be noted that these changes are not permanent, TCJA will only be in effect until the end of 2025.
 Unless further changes are made before that time, the law will again allow for tax write-offs from theft starting January 1, 2026.